Get to know

 the passionate group of individuals that have volunteered their time and expertise to serve on the Greater Omaha Young Professionals Board:

 Born and raised in the central Nebraska town of Sutherland, David moved to Lincoln to pursue his Business Administration degree at Nebraska Wesleyan University.
 Following his undergraduate studies, David decided to continue his education at the University of Nebraska College of Law.
 During his studies he had the opportunity to work in a broad array of work environments including the United States Senate, Nebraska Attorney General’s Office, as well as the University of Nebraska Civil Law Clinic.

 After finishing his Juris Doctor degree, David took a position as the Deputy Communication Director for the Omaha Mayor’s Office where he was to get a first-hand look at the inner workings of municipal government.
-In 2011, David currently works for MindMixer – a local internet-based community involvement company – in the role of Account Manager where he collaborates with clients across the nation to improve their outreach efforts.
+In 2011, David currently works for MindMixer – a local internet-based community involvement company – in the role of Director of Customer Satisfaction where he collaborates with clients across the nation to improve their outreach efforts.
 “I live in Omaha because it presents a unique opportunity to experience an urban setting while remaining connected to the other opportunities our state has to offer.
 Omahans have an infectious pride in their community that ensures good people are always be willing to dedicate their time and resources toward the betterment of the city.
 It’s this broad civic dedication that makes me excited for the future of the entire metropolitan area.”

 Connect with David if you are interested in discussing neighborhood-based economic development, entrepreneurial issues, & workforce training.
 Fun Facts: There were 35 people in my high school graduating class.

 Associate, Professional Structural Engineer at LEO A DALY Company